MicroByre/public-assessments/uiux/README.md

 toolkits like UIkit (see https://getuikit.com).
 Just don't spend too much time on making it look good.

 Keep things brief.
 We want to see a how you approach the problem and how you communicate.
 This is less about technical execution as in a real world situation you would have a lot more time to do so.

+## What to turn in

+1. Copy all your design documents into the `docs` folder and make sure the `docs/README.md` file is updated with the list of documents and their purpose.
+2. Ensure any implementation code is in the right places the `uiux` folder.
+3. Document anything necessary to run your implementation if it is somehow different in the `docs/README.md` file.
+4. Zip up the entire `uiux` directory and return that (e.g., via email).

 ## Overview of the data